-Rose petals have the obvious benefit in herbal smoking blends as a flavoring and scent agent but they also have numerous potential health benefits.
-For example, rose petals may protect against cadmium toxicity, have neuroprotective effects, and have antiviral and antimicrobial benefits.
+Rose petals have the obvious benefit in both herbal medicines and herbal smoking and herbal blends, as a flavoring and scent agent but they also have numerous potential health benefits.
+For example, rose petals may protect against cadmium toxicity, haveneuroprotective effects, and haveantiviral and antimicrobial benefits.

 Growing about one foot tall, skullcap is a spreading perennial that makes an appealing groundcover and delivers a medium, neutral-tasting smoke.
 When smoked, skullcap has a mild calming effect and offers a diverse number of health benefits, such as reducing insomnia and anxiety and boosting the central nervous system.